isomerpages/moe-nushigh/_admissions/Open House/Open House 2023.md

 **No pre-registration is required**.
 You may click on this link:&nbsp;[https://nush.link/keepintouch/](https://nush.link/keepintouch/)&nbsp;to be on our mailing list for updates on Open House and admissions related matters.&nbsp;

-You may also refer to the above tab "Open House Information" for information curated from our previous e-Open House.
+You may also refer to the tab "Open House Information" for information curated from our previous e-Open House.

 <img src="/images/openhse1.jpg" style="width:30%;margin-right:15px;" align="left">
 <img src="/images/openhse2.jpg" style="width:30%;margin-right:15px;" align="left">